Can Christians be demon possessed?

 At first the parable seems to be out of place, but what Jesus has done is to give the Pharisees a test of true exorcism.
 The Pharisee’s sons did exorcise demons, but the demons could come back to their victim with more demons.
-Their sons’ exorcism was like “self-help” spiritual renewal.
+Their sons’ exorcisms were like “self-help” spiritual renewal.
 It works for awhile, but it does not last.
-The demon will leave and wander around (Job 1:7; 1 Peter 5:8) looking for a new home.
-If it does not find a home, the demon will come back with friends in order to take over the person again.
+The demon would leave and wander around (Job 1:7; 1 Peter 5:8) looking for a new home.
+If it did not find a home, the demon could return with friends in order to take over the person again.
 That is a sign of exorcism by human power.
 The demon can come back.

 Jesus’ point is clear.
-When he casts out demons by the power of the Holy Spirit, they do not come back.
+When he cast out demons by the power of the Holy Spirit, they did not return.

 A true Christian is not “unoccupied or empty.”
 A true Christian is indwelt by the Holy Spirit.
 That is, the Holy Spirit lives in us.